hawkinsw/CPPTimes/integerdivision.md

 ## What's News

-After conquering the vagueries of quantum mechanics, physicists turned their attention to completely deciphering the behavior of mathematical operations in C++ programs.
+After conquering the vagaries of quantum mechanics, physicists turned their attention to completely deciphering the behavior of mathematical operations in C++ programs.
 The years-long effort resulted in today's announcement from C++ Elucidation Research Network (CERN) that they have finally broken the code.

 ## Integer Division